fayepsr/ase/src/src_react/README.md

 The unit tests are located in app/src/App.test.js.
 They utilize the React testing library and mock the service API.

-To run, navigate to the app/ folder and run: npm test
+To run, navigate to the app/ folder and run `npm test`

 ## Run the Microservice